 Simpson played 42 games for North Dakota in his junior season.
 Skating alongside senior Andrew MacWilliam (Toronto) during the Fighting Sioux’ successful stretch run, he scored 5 goals with 19 assists, both career highs, and was +4 with 12 penalty minutes.
 Three of his goals came on the power play.
 North Dakota was third in the WCHA and received an at-large NCAA bid after an overtime loss to Colorado College in the WCHA semifinals.
 The Fighting Sioux defeated Niagara in the NCAA West Regional semifinals before falling to national champion Yale, 4-1.

-His hockey sense and instincts are among his greatest attributes.
+Simpson is a cerebral defenseman with great hockey sense and instincts.
 He thinks the game well and plays a smart, economical style.
-He is somewhat undersized for a defenseman and has been criticized for his skating in the past, but he has acknowledged this and is making conscious efforts to better himself and make his skills more marketable once he reaches the pro level.
+He is somewhat undersized for a defenseman and his skating has been an issue at times.
+Simpson made a conscious effort to better himself and make his skills more marketable during his college career.